 Employment Status: Full-time 40 hours per week nonexempt; eligible for paid time off; eligible for benefits. *Anticipate Flexible Schedules

 Responsibilities & Duties

-- Teach classes for students as assigned
+- Teach classes for guests as assigned

-- Provide one to one client mentoring as assigned
+- Provide one-to-one client mentoring as assigned

-- Facilitate AfterCare Activities as requested
+- Facilitate after care activities as requested

 - Maintain attendance records for classes and groups